 establish the Public Sector Transparency Board to challenge data standards across government and provide guidance through a set of shared public data principles - these principles show departments how to maintain inventories of data and release data based on public demand

-In December 2012, we set up a Breakthrough Fund to speed up open data proposals by helping government departments, agencies and local authorities to overcome short-term financial barriers.
-The first round for applications has now closed and further information will follow shortly.
+In December 2012, we set up the Release of Data Fund to speed up open data proposals by helping government departments, agencies and local authorities to overcome short-term financial barriers.
+The Department for Business, Innovation and Skills has also set up the Open Data Breakthrough Fund to overcome short-term financial barriers to the release of open data.

 Using data for growth